Challenging School Policies and Decisions

 The First Amendment protects people’s rights to free speech, expression, press, and assembly, as well as the right to petition the government.
 However, public and private colleges and universities are held to different legal standards when setting internal regulations for First Amendment rights on campus.

-Some local and state laws directly prohibit schools from offering classes and services with LGBTQ or DEI-related content.
-Find out about your state’s restrictions from the Chronicle of Higher Education’s DEI Tracker.
+Some local and state laws directly prohibit schools from offering classes and services with LGBTQ+-related content.

 - Campus Free Speech Guide | PEN America